 Beyond the prep work, simplicity is key.
 A balanced combination of textures makes for a quality stir fry.
 Great news!
 This recipe follows suit.

-Juicy chicken is a no-brainer though pork could also be tasty.
+Juicy chicken is a no-brainer that will cook quickly when cut in cubes, though pork could also be tasty.
 I love to rotate the veggies based on what I have on hand, and their level of crunch.

 Today, cabbage is called on as the main counterpart to the chicken, and I personally think it’s one of the most underrated veggies out there.